 Like its sword & sorcery RPG counterparts, much of the joy of Stardew Valley is in the journey, not the destination.
 And just as over-leveling your characters to mow through enemies can take the fun out of RPG combat, there reaches a point—a relatively easy one to reach, at that—in Stardew Valley where money is no longer an objective, and many players have found reaching that point makes the game no longer enjoyable.

 Even the Community Center bundles, one of the game's only clear "objectives," can be completed in the first game year with a little planning.
 Once that task is done and the money is flowing regularly, you might start to feel like there's nothing more to do in Stardew Valley.
-Developer Eric "ConcernedApe" Barone says he has ideas for future content that will keep players interested well into years three, four, five, and beyond, but Barone is a one-man operation, which means that content is probably a long ways off.
+Developer Eric "ConcernedApe" Barone he has ideas for future content that will keep players interested well into years three, four, five, and beyond, but Barone is a one-man operation, which means that content is probably a long ways off.

 Beautify your farm

 Many Stardew Valley farmers don't do much planning when they first start reclaiming their farm from the wilds.
 Well, I didn't, anyway.
 But that's okay, because beautifying your farm into something with a little organization can be extremely rewarding (not to mention time-consuming—perfect for endgame!)
-Check out our gallery of farms for some inspiration.
+Check out our for some inspiration.
 And don't forget that mods can be used to further overhaul your farm's visual appeal.